Getting Started

 ), causing inconsistent behavior for tools that require specific ordering.
 To workaround this, asdf

-on macOS defaults to forcily adding its PATH
+on macOS defaults to forcibly adding its PATH

 -entries to the front (taking highest priority).
 This is controllable with the ASDF_FORCE_PREPEND